cytsaitw/DocumenterTabs.jl/README.md

 # DocumenterTabs.jl

+## Disclaimer: This feature was heavily implemented using Claude Sonnet 4.6.
 A plugin for Julia to group multiple blocks of code in a single panel and use tabs to switch between them.
 This tutorial walks you through setting up and using **DocumenterTabs.jl** to add interactive tab panels to your Julia package documentation.